ealva-com/eAlvaBrainz/README.md

 ===========
 Kotlin [MusicBrainz][brainz]/[CoverArtArchive][coverart] [Retrofit][retrofit] libraries for Android

-**Currently in very preliminary state**.
-The interfaces are rapidly evolving in an attempt to combine ease of use and designing to avoid runtime errors.
-The current direction is to provide configuring lambdas in various calls and soon to build a query builder interface as the underlying MusicBrainz calls can be somewhat complex (very large Lucene query interface).
+**Currently in an alpha state**.
+The current API direction is to provide configuring lambdas in lookup/browse functions and to provide a query DSL for find functions.
 There is an escape hatch of sorts in that the client can indirectly call the Retrofit interfaces via the MusicBrainzService interface and have correct dispatching and error handling behavior.
 This is the same method used internally.
-See these MusicBrainzService functions and interface:
+An example lookup function and builder are:
 ```kotlin
 suspend fun lookupArtist(
   artistMbid: ArtistMbid,